amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-13-the-performance-hunt.md

 > _RDTSC is very useful because it's available everywhere, you can always count on RDTSC to be something that a processor supports if its an x86 processor at all._

 Well bad news for us because the Playdate is not a x86 processor it is an ARM processor, it does have however a similar instruction `DWT->CYCCNT` that the Playdate uses under the hood for `getElapsedTime()` but in userland we don't have access to this registry so we are stuck with `getElapsedTime()`, which [has a couple of downsides](https://devforum.play.date/t/similar-api-to-queryperformancecounter/25072).
-So if you are someone from Panic reading this, **please** consider adding support for it.
+So if you are someone from Panic reading this, **please** consider adding support for it!.

----

-I quickly realized that it's also helpful specially on the Playdate to be able to turn on/off sections of my profiled areas, so I do something like this.
+I quickly realized that it's also helpful to be able to turn on/off sections of my profiled areas, so I do something like this.

 ```c
 #if defined(PROF_HUD)